best adobe illustrator alternatives free and paid

 Sketch

-Sketch is a powerful Illustrator alternative on macOS that is primarily used for UI and UX design of mobile apps and websites.
+Sketch is a powerful Adobe Illustrator alternative on macOS that is primarily used for UI and UX design of mobile apps and websites.
 It offers a clean and intuitive interface that is tailored for web and interface design.

 Operating system: It's tailored just for macOS.